ayukseluf/Graph-and-Pathfinding-Algorithm-Visualization/README.md

 ## Graph Generation

-The randomization was never implemented properly.
+The data sets are not randomized.
 Optimized random graph generation needs to be worked on, and the graph generation folder only captures a slight portion of the work done.